Revocable Living Trusts

 Can a revocable living trust help avoid a guardianship?

 Families prefer to avoid guardianships, which is a costly, time-consuming, and painful process.
-A revocable trust can allow the successor trustee to care for them, protect the assets, and can prevent the need for a guardianship.
+A revocable living trust can allow the successor trustee to care for them, protect the assets, and can prevent the need for a guardianship.

-Rules for a valid trust in Maryland
+Rules a trust attorney follows for a valid trust in Maryland

 Common Questions about Maryland Revocable Living Trusts: